IBM/universal-connectors/filter-plugin/logstash-filter-cockroachdb-guardium/README.md

 	```

 5. This configuration reads the logs from the CockroachDB log directory path and sends
    the syslog messages to the provided host `TARGET_HOST` at the provided port `TARGET_PORT`.

+    **Note:** You can set any port number except 5000 when using Guardium Data Protection version 12.0 or 12.1.

     Add the following configuration:

    **For TLS connection:**
    ```